 "I didn't know if it would be right to do this," Lindenfeld said Friday, as the streets in front of Key Bank began to fill.
 "We definitely decided that we needed to rethink it."

 The Whetstone Brook, a normally placid and quiet brook, turned into a raging torrent Sunday, as rains from Tropical Storm Irene fell across Vermont.

 The brook flooded downtown Brattleboro, causing extensive damage to a number of stores, and driving people from their homes.

 Lindenfeld started calling and e-mailing the other members, and those that still had phone service and power, agreed that the art show would now take a new direction.

 The art show and performance Friday was a preview of the open studio tour planned for Sept.
 24 and 25 in the studios up and down the nowclosed Route 9.
-This week, leading up to Gallery Walk, some members decided to invite the artists to incorporate the week's flooding into their works or re-think the influence the brook has on their art.

 "For an artist it is a way to express the experience," Lindenfeld said.
 "But we decided, in the end, to go ahead."

 Walter Slowinski, a potter who is a member of the group, built a waterfall out of his tea pots and stones from the brook.